-- The current installed capacity of diesel generation in the West Midlands licence area is c.130 MW higher in the WPD DFES data than in the FES 2021 publications.
-The reason for this significant variance is unclear. - The DFES projections align to the FES assumptions that all unabated diesel capacity is decommissioned from operating on the distribution network by: - o 2025 in Leading the Way - o 2030 in Consumer Transformation and System Transformation - o 2035 in Steady Progression
+- The current installed capacity of diesel generation in the East Midlands licence area is c.8 MW higher in the WPD DFES data than in the FES 2021 publications.
+The reason for this is unclear. - The DFES projections align to the FES assumptions that all unabated diesel capacity is decommissioned from operating on the distribution network by: - o 2025 in Leading the Way - o 2030 in Consumer Transformation and System Transformation - o 2035 in Steady Progression

-As the analysis solely focuses on decommissioning existing known baseline sites, the spatial distribution references the site locations of the 28 existing diesel generation sites.
+As the analysis solely focuses on decommissioning existing known baseline sites, the spatial distribution references site location of the 20 existing diesel generation sites.